-A cylindrical printing forme consisting of an offset rubber blanket on a light-weight metal disc is inked in an inking unit.
-The newsprint to be printed is mounted on a flat test-piece carrier covered with an offset rubber blanket.
+A cylindrical printing form consisting of an offset rubber blanket on a light-weight metal disc is inked in an inking unit.
+The paper or board to be printed is mounted on a flat test-piece carrier covered with an offset rubber blanket.
 The ink is transferred to the paper under standardised conditions and the amount of ink transferred to the paper is determined by weighing the printing disc before and after printing.